Quarke89/CarND-LaneLines-P1/writeup/writeup.md

 ## Possible Improvements

 * Fitting higher order polynomials through regression to better fit curved lines
-* Parametrize the movement of the lane lines between frames in a video so that it can be smoothed
+* Parametrize the lane lines between frames in order to smooth the transition